If you’re installing or updating an NVIDIA graphics card driver, you might see an error message:

-- Find and click the System Information link in the bottom-left corner.
+- Click the System Information link in the bottom-left corner;

 - Look for the Driver Type field in the Details section.
 Note what driver type you have.

-- Go to the official Nvidia drivers page and select your product.
+- Go to the Nvidia drivers search page and select your product.
 For example, Geforce MX250.

 - Press the Search button and select the driver you need (make sure you select the correct version and bitness of Windows);

 It’s important to note that NVIDIA has discontinued updates for standard driver packages for certain graphics card models.
 For instance, the most recent standard driver for my GeForce MX250 is dated 2021.

 For optimal performance and fewer issues with your GPU, it’s advisable to use the latest graphics drivers.
 In our case, the DCH driver version from 2023/11/14 is available.
 To install this driver version, you’ll need to upgrade your Windows 10 build to 22H2 or 22H3 through Windows Update or by using the Media Creation Tool or Windows 10 Update Assistance.